Gateway School is committed to ensuring that our learning environment is appropriate to maximize the learning potential of the applicant.

 - Behavioral characteristics such as tantrums, impulsivity, or non-compliance are secondary to the primary disability

 - Behavioral characteristics that my refuse admission are self-injurious behaviors, aggression towards others, or other serious maladaptive behaviors

 - Cognitive/psychological, educational, and/or speech-language assessments/screenings for the student are available for review

-Please note: Gateway School provides a language-based education program and is not appropriate for a student who is diagnosed as emotionally disturbed and/or with severe intellectual disability.
+Please note: Gateway School provides a language-based education program and is not appropriate for a student who is diagnosed as emotionally disturbed and/or with a severe intellectual disability.

 - Education Director schedules a pre-admission phone conference with the parent(s)/guardian.

 - Education Director and/or some admissions team members will observe applicant in current school placement.

 - Family and child admissions visit at Gateway: during the visit, the admissions team will conduct observations of the child in the environment and a family interview.
 Child will shadow in a classroom for at least one full school day, 9:00-2:45 for visiting student.